NeuroTechX/ntx_slack_archive/eegdata.md

  >psychopomp I checked out the GitHub page and they  havent updated it on a year& Thats not usually a good sign, but Ill check it out.
 Thanks!

+9/21/2017 9:10 PM

+ **rohit** :

+ >MNE seems most popular among(pyeeg, neurokit) that I have heard of.
+There are some general biosignal processing python libs biosig, biosignal, bioSPpy etc.